arjunmehta/multiview/README.md

 ## The Module: Basic Usage

-Multiview can also be used as a module in your node/io.js projects.
+Multiview can also be used as a module in your Node projects.
 The module can spawn new processes (using the `child_process.spawn` syntax) and will display their output in a neat column view.

 ### Installation
 ```bash